Uniaxial stress study of spin and charge stripes in La$_{1.875}$Ba$_{0.125}$CuO$_{4}$ by $^{139}$La NMR and $^{63}$Cu NQR: Free energy model

-Another observation can be made from Fig.~\ref{fig:T1_110_H110} for $\epsilon_\text{[110]}>0.13~\%$: in addition to the gradual shifting of $\tso$ to lower temperatures, it can be seen that the $T_1 ^{-1}$ values (i.e. spin fluctuations) increase for $T<\tso$.
-Hence, spin fluctuations now seem to depend on $T-\tso$.\\ To address the markedly different strain dependencies of the onset temperatures $\tltt$ and $\tso$, we consider a simple Landau free energy (LFE) model.
+To address the markedly different strain dependencies of the onset temperatures $\tltt$ and $\tcoso$, we consider a simple Landau free energy (LFE) model.
 A similar approach has led to the development of the linear two-component order parameter model \cite{PlakidaArticle} to explain the doping dependence of $\tltt$ in LBCO \cite{IshibashiJPSJ}, stiffness constant softening observed in ultrasound experiments \cite{MiglioriPRL}, and the out-of-plane component of magnetic moment in certain cuprate systems \cite{HuckerPRB2004, Keimer1993}.
 Although such a two-component approach was prevalent, it lacked the higher-order contributions necessary to model the response to symmetry-breaking in-plane strains.
 Thus, the strain-related research on the iron pnictides shifted the focus to the simpler, symmetry-defined, LFE models \cite{TogoPRB2008, LuPRB, ChuScience}, which helped to elucidate how the nematic order in iron pnictides couples to the symmetry-breaking strains.
-The same arguments can be readily applied to characterize the observed $\tso$ suppression in \LBCOc. \\ We focus on the SO transition revealed by the $^{139}$La $T_1 ^{-1}$ data.
-In the LTT phase, the \LBCOc \ crystal point group is tetragonal $D_\text{4h}$, however, owing to the octahedral tilts along $\pm$[100] crystallographic axes, for a single CuO$_2$ layer the in-plane point group is reduced.
-We thus model the LTT phase by introducing the structural order into the $D_\text{4h}$ symmetric planes.
-Each order parameter is associated with a specific irreducible representation characterizing its symmetry-breaking properties - in our case, both structural ($\Phi$) and spin ($\Psi$) order symmetry correspond to the \bdg\ representation of the unstrained sample. \\ The strain tensor components can be written as an in-plane symmetric ($\epsilon_\algl = \frac{1}{2}\left(\epsilon_{xx} + \epsilon_{yy}\right)$, $\epsilon_\algd = \epsilon_{zz}$) and antisymmetric ($\epsilon_\blg = \frac{1}{2}\left(\epsilon_{xx} - \epsilon_{yy}\right), \epsilon_\bdg = \epsilon_{xy}$) linear combination~\cite{IkedaPRB}.
-The out-of-plane shear strain components $\epsilon_{xz}$ and $\epsilon_{yz}$, which form a two-dimensional $E_g(1,2)$ representation of the group, are absent in our measurements and can be omitted from the model.
-A well-founded free energy model should transform as a scalar ($A_\text{1g}$), so specific strain components are allowed to couple linearly only to the symmetry-like order parameters.
-The minimal LFE model is given by $F = F_\Psi + F_{\Psi\epsilon} + F_{\Psi\Phi} + F_{\epsilon}$, where $F_{\Psi} = \Psi_{B_\text{2g}}^{2} a \left(T - T_{SO}\right) + \Psi_{B_\text{2g}}^{4} b/2\; \; (a, b>0)$ is the usual spin LFE contribution which leads to the second order phase transition, $F_{\Psi\epsilon}$ and $F_{\Psi\Phi}$ are spin-strain and spin-structure coupling terms, respectively, and $F_{\epsilon}$ is the elastic energy.
-To the lowest order in $\Psi$ we have:
+We can apply the same arguments to characterize the observed $\tcoso$ suppression in \LBCOc.\\ First, we focus on the SO transition revealed by the $^{139}$La $T_1 ^{-1}$ data.
+In the LTT phase, the \LBCOc \ crystal point group is tetragonal $D_\text{4h}$; however, owing to the octahedral tilts along $\pm$[100] crystallographic axes, for a single CuO$_2$ layer, the in-plane symmetry is reduced.
+We model the LTT phase by introducing the structural order into the $D_\text{4h}$ symmetric planes.
+In the case of LBCO, both structural ($\Phi_{B_\text{2g}}$) and spin ($\Psi_{B_\text{2g}}$) order transform as the \bdg\ irreducible representation of the unstrained sample's point group $D_\text{4h}$.
+One can readily use the same model to describe the observed suppression of $\tco$, since both spin and charge order possess the same symmetry. \\ The strain tensor components can be written as an in-plane symmetric ($\varepsilon_\algl = \frac{1}{2}\left(\varepsilon_{xx} + \varepsilon_{yy}\right)$, $\varepsilon_\algd = \varepsilon_{zz}$) and antisymmetric ($\varepsilon_\blg = \frac{1}{2}\left(\varepsilon_{xx} - \varepsilon_{yy}\right), \varepsilon_\bdg = \varepsilon_\text{xy}$) linear combination~\cite{IkedaPRB}.
+The out-of-plane shear strain components $\varepsilon_{xz}$ and $\varepsilon_{yz}$, which form a two-dimensional $E_g(1,2)$ representation of the group, are absent in our measurements and will be omitted from the model.
+The minimal LFE model is given by